ericayhayes/georeferencingtutorial/README.md

 **Fig 8: Georeferenced map in satellite view**

 12. Click the Preview tab for a larger view of the georeferenced map.
-Changing the transparency using the slider can give you a sense of how accurate your georeferencing is.
+Changing the transparency using the slider can give you a sense of how accurate your georeferencing has been applied.

 ![](images/mapwarper_preview.png)